 We go to great lengths commemorating soldiers who have died fighting wars for their countries.
 Why not do the same for the naturalists who still sometimes give up everything in the effort to understand life?
 Neither would diminish the sacrifice of the other.
 In fact, many early naturalists were also soldiers, or, like Charles Darwin aboard HMS Beagle, were embedded with military expeditions.

 With that in mind, I started to construct a very preliminary Naturalists’ Wall of the Dead, to at least assemble the names in one place, as I was researching my book The Species Seekers.
 If I have missed someone, or made other mistakes, please suggest changes in the comments.
 I am trying to focus on naturalists who died in the course of their work.
-Though he may have acquired Chagas disease in his travels, for instance, Darwin died at home, age 73, of unknown causes, and so does not really fit this list.
-(It will help me get names up faster if you could please include dates and links to additional sources in roughly the format below.
-Photos also welcome.)
+Though he may have acquired Chagas disease in his travels, for instance, Darwin died at home, age 73, of Crohn’s disease, and so does not really fit this list.
+(It will help me get names up faster if you could please include dates and links to additional sources in roughly the format below:

 Aaronsohn, Aaron (1876 -1919), botanist who discovered wild emmer, “the mother of wheat.”
 He was also the founder and head of Nili, the Jewish spy network that provided critical aid to British troops in Palestine during World War I. The brilliant military campaign led by Field Marshall Edmund Allenby might have seemed to outsiders to take unwarranted risks, the chief of British military intelligence later said, but “That is not true.
 For Allenby knew with certainty from his intelligence [in Palestine] of all the preparations and all the movements of his enemy … Under these conditions, victory was certain before he began.”
 Aaronsohn died, age 43, in a plane crash on route to Britain after the war.